Yuri-SVB/Great_Wall/README.md

 <!-- About -->
 ## Getting Started
-This section will provide you by a quick guide to start.
+This section will provide you a quick guide to start.

 ### Dependencies
 This project depends on the following packages: